atmoz/sftp/README.md

 This is an automated build linked with the [debian](https://hub.docker.com/_/debian/) repositories.

-## Example Quickstart
+## Quickstart Example

-to run the opionionated example in this project `./examples/docker-run.sh`
+To run the opionionated example in this project `./examples/docker/docker-run.sh` See README there for more info

 ## Summary